Micro-macro kinetic flux-vector splitting schemes for the multidimensional Boltzmann-ES-BGK equation: 1D Micro-Macro Decomposition

 \subsection{Setup for 1D Micro-Macro Finite Volume Method}

 Now that the micro-macro formulation for $d_v=1$ has been established via \eqref{eq5-11} and \eqref{eq5-16}, we turn our attention to the numerical discretization.
-Although our version is similar to the approach of Bennoune, Lemou, and Mieussens \citep{Bennoune2008UniformlyAsymptotics}, we introduce few small changes, including a version that does not use a staggered grid for the $g$, ultimately allowing us to extend the method to higher dimensions (see Section \ref{sec:micmac2D}).
+Although our version is similar to the approach of Bennoune, Lemou, and Mieussens \citep{Bennoune2008UniformlyAsymptotics}, we introduce a few small changes, including a version that does not use a staggered grid for $g$, which simplifies the scheme, and ultimately allows us to extend the method to higher dimensions (see Section \ref{sec:micmac2D}).

 We introduce a uniform, cell-centered, finite volume mesh in the domain $\left(x_{\text{min}}, x_{\text{max}} \right) \times \left(v_{\text{min}}, v_{\text{max}} \right)$:

 where